lukeasrodgers/backbone-expansion-pack/README.md

 - multiple filters
 - filter toggling
 - union filtering without group, intersection filtering across groups
-- TODO filter should be dynamically applied when relevant model properties change
+- dynamic updating of views based on changes to filtered model properties

 The following code creates a filtered collection view that can be filtered to show only items from organization 1 or 2 and by default only shows active items.